-At a recent preteen camp, I decided to do a session on purity for the first time.
-I ended up preparing an original purity Bible study for youth, and it led to some of our best small-group discussions ever.
+At a recent preteen camp, I presented a youth Bible study on purity for the first time.
+I ended up preparing an original lesson on purity that led to some of our best small-group discussions ever.
 Kids talked with one another and their leaders about things that really matter!

-I highly recommend leading a purity Bible study for youth, from middle schoolers on up.
+I highly recommend leading a youth Bible study on purity for preteens and middle schoolers on up.
 Follow these tips and suggestions.

-Here’s the process I used ahead of our purity Bible study for youth:
+Here’s the process I used before our youth Bible study on purity:

 - The registration letter I sent to parents included information about the planned session.

 - Two parents contacted us with questions, which led to some helpful discussions.

 - I made it very clear that I wasn’t going to talk about sex (especially the “mechanics” involved).

 - I emphasized that our small-group discussions needed to focus on purity as well.

 Adapt these notes from my youth Bible study on purity

 - Think about the best kind of jewelry: pure gold.
 My ring is gold-plated.
 How much does 1 kg of gold cost?
 More than $40,000!